-On my first day, I made my way to Gardens By The Bay which is filled with waterfalls, sculptures and flowers, but the Supertree Grove with its Avatar-like tree structures was my favourite part.
-Passing through Marina Bay Sands and the bay, I went to Merlion Park which is a famous landmark of Singapore.
+On my first visit, I made my way to Gardens By The Bay which is filled with waterfalls, sculptures and flowers, but the Supertree Grove with its Avatar-like tree structures was my favourite part.
+I passed through Marina Bay Sands and went to Merlion Park which is a famous landmark of Singapore.
 I then headed to Arab Street to see Masjid Sultan, a golden mosque which looked like it was from the set of Disney’s Aladdin.

 The exotic climate soon began to down pour, so I headed towards Chinatown to get some food, visit the Buddha Tooth Relic Temple and to return to my capsule hotel.
 As the rain cleared, I changed into some fancier clothing to re-visited Marina Bay Sands; this time to see the rooftop bar.
 I got there, ordered an overpriced drink, and enjoyed the spectacular view of the city.
 I soon found that Singapore’s skyline is even more impressive at night time.
 From the rooftop, I could see Gardens By The Bay extruding a beautiful purple, pink complexion as they were now lit up in the dark.